Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/01-rtl_kernel_workflow/host-code.md

 In XRT-managed kernels the XRT API can create a buffer for the memory bank used by a specific argument.
 This is done using the `krnl.group_id(1)` as shown for buffer objects `boA` and `boB` in the example above.
 Just as with the XRT managed kernels, the `xrt::bo` object is used to create buffers for the function arguments, or ports of the RTL kernel.
 However, unlike XRT managed kernels, the memory that the kernel argument is mapped to must be manually specified as shown for buffer objects `ip1_boA` and `ip1_boB` in the code example above.

 For user-managed kernels, there is no equivalent method to map the kernel argument to the memory bank it uses.
 However, you either know this information because you built the user-managed kernel, or you can determine the information by examining the `xclbin.info` file produced by the `xclbinutil` command as described in the [Vitis Commands and Utilities](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Vitis-Commands-and-Utilities).

 >**TIP:** The `xclbin.info` report is generated by the Vitis compiler while linking the kernels and generating the `xclbin` file.

 You must determine the memory bank used for specific arguments in the kernel, and so create a buffer for the argument associated with that memory bank.
-Then you must use that buffer for the specified kernel argument when performing a `read_register` or `write_register` command for the kernel, as shown below:
+Then you must use that buffer for the specified kernel argument when performing a `read_register` or `write_register` command for the kernel, as follows:

 ```
 ip.write_register(register offset for argument A, address of buffer for argument A)`
 ```

 This information is hard-coded in this `user-host.cpp` application.
 However, there are examples of different coding techniques demonstrated in the [Vitis_Accel_Examples](https://github.com/Xilinx/Vitis_Accel_Examples).

 ## Transferring Data

-After creating and filling the buffers with data from the host application, you must then sync the buffer to the Xilinx device to make the data accessible to the device binary (`xclbin`).
-The data is transferred from the host computer to the Xilinx device and accelerator card where it is available for the kernel to use, as shown in the code example below:
+After creating and filling the buffers with data from the host application, you must then sync the buffer to the AMD device to make the data accessible to the device binary (`xclbin`).
+The data is transferred from the host computer to the AMD device and accelerator card where it is available for the kernel to use, as shown in the following code example:

 ```
     // Map the contents of the buffer object into host memory